Inclement Weather Instruction/AMI Plan

 Packets of core content for students will be housed in a Google folder.
 Packets include grade level and content area work through Common Lit, USA Test Prep, and Phet.
 Overviews of daily work for each grade level are included to provide a snapshot of the daily activities.
 Individual elective teachers may assign students work if they choose.

-During inclement weather days, students are expected to login to Google Classroom daily, participate in 2-way instruction with teachers, and complete daily work assignments.
-Students are also expected to be present for teacher-led virtual meetings or video conferences.
+During inclement weather days, students are expected to log in to Google Classroom daily and complete daily work assignments.
 If unable to log in to Google Classroom for assignments, students are expected to complete hard copies of assignments.
 Completed assignments should be submitted either electronically or in hard copy form within five days of returning to school.

 During all instructional days, teachers are expected to be available to students during normal school hours to answer questions and/or assist students individually and in small groups.
 Teachers should use phone, email, or video conferencing as appropriate to communicate with, instruct, and assist students.
 Teachers will meet with all of their students using Google Meets daily during the instructional period.
 Teachers will communicate with parents/guardians assignments and daily schedules for video conferencing.
 If a parent contacts a teacher outside of school hours, that teacher should reply to the parent via email or phone within 24 hours.